IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The document MUST be structured according to the rules set forth in [RFC8414, Section 2], with the additional constraints:

 * *issuer (REQUIRED)*: The Authorization Server's issuer identifier, which is a URL that uses the "https" scheme and has no query or fragment components.
 The URL MUST use the "https" scheme.
 The URL MUST contain the domain name of the URL at which the metadata document can be retrieved.
 The URL MUST contain any path elements referring to a tenant.
-Other path elements, such as those referring to the document location (e.g., ".well-known" or "openid-configuration") SHOULD be omitted.
+Other path elements, such as those referring to the document location (e.g., ".well-known" or "openid-configuration") should  be omitted.
 E.g., a valid issuer associated with a metadata document retrievable at `https://example.com/.well-known/oauth-authorization-server/tenant1` would be `https://example.com/tenant1`.
 * *authorization_endpoint (REQUIRED)*: Authorization Server Authorization endpoint as used for the "authorization code" flow.
 * *token_endpoint (REQUIRED)*: Authorization Server Authorization token endpoint location
 * jwks_uri (CONDITIONAL).
 URL of the Authorization Server's JWK Set [RFC7517, Section 5] document.
 Authorization Server supporting the JWT Token or SAML token options MUST provide this claim to communicate the public keys that can be used to verify JWT token or SAML token signatures.
 * *scopes_supported (OPTIONAL)*: The list of scopes supported by the Authorization Server.
 Note that IUA itself does not define the scopes of the transactions.
-Authorization Servers MAY opt to publish a subset of the scopes usable.
+Authorization Servers may opt to publish a subset of the scopes usable.
-* *response_types_supported (REQUIRED)*: As the implicit grant flow is not supported in OAuth2.1, the response types SHOULD NOT include the value "token".
+* *response_types_supported (REQUIRED)*: As the implicit grant flow is not supported in OAuth2.1, the response types should  NOT include the value "token".
 Authorization Servers MUST include the response type "code".
-Authorization Servers supporting [OpenId Connect] or other standards MAY include other token types, such as "id_token".
+Authorization Servers supporting [OpenId Connect] or other standards may include other token types, such as "id_token".
 * *grant_types_supported (REQUIRED)*: A JSON array listing the type of grants supported toward the token endpoint.
 The list MUST include the values "client_credentials", and "authorization_code".
 Authorization Servers supporting refresh tokens MUST include "refresh-token".
 Authorization Servers supporting the JWT grant MUST include "urn:ietf:params:oauth:grant-type:jwt-bearer".
 Authorization Servers supporting the SAML grant MUST include "urn:ietf:params:oauth:grant-type:saml2-bearer".
-Authorization Servers supporting other types of grants SHOULD provide additional values to this list representing those grant types.
+Authorization Servers supporting other types of grants should  provide additional values to this list representing those grant types.
 * *token_endpoint_auth_methods_supported (OPTIONAL)*: JSON array containing a list of client authentication methods supported by this token endpoint.
 When provided, this list MUST include "client_secret_basic".
 * *introspection_endpoint (CONDITIONAL)*: URL of the Authorization Server's OAuth 2.0 introspection endpoint.
 This claim MUST be provided by Authorization Servers supporting the Token Introspection Option.
 * *introspection_endpoint_auth_methods_supported (CONDITIONAL)*: JSON array containing a list of client authentication methods supported by the introspection endpoint.
 This claim MUST be provided by Authorization Servers supporting the Token Introspection Option.
 As the introspect option mandates support for Resource Server bearer access tokens, this claim MUST include the "Bearer" value.
 Other authentication methods (e.g., "client_secret_basic") are allowed when supported by the Authorization Server.

-In addition to the claims provided in [RFC8414] Authorization Servers SHOULD provide the following claim:
+In addition to the claims provided in [RFC8414] Authorization Servers should  provide the following claim:

 * *access_token_format (OPTIONAL)*:  JSON string defining the format of the access token as provided by the Authorization Server.
 This allows Resource Servers to learn about methods of verification.
 Authorization Server actors supporting the JWT Token option MUST set this claim value to "ihe-jwt".
 Authorization Server actors supporting the SAML Token Option MUST set this claim value to "ihe-saml".
 Authorization Servers providing tokens that are non-parsable MUST set this value to "opaque".
-Authorization Servers supporting access tokens in other structured formats MAY use alternative format identifiers.
+Authorization Servers supporting access tokens in other structured formats may use alternative format identifiers.

 ##### 3.103.4.2.3 Expected Actions

-The Authorization Client or Resource Servers requesting the metadata document SHALL use the endpoint locations from the metadata document in their interactions with the Authorization Server.
+The Authorization Client or Resource Servers requesting the metadata document shall  use the endpoint locations from the metadata document in their interactions with the Authorization Server.

-The Authorization Client or Resource Servers requesting the metadata document SHOULD use the JWK values retrieved from the jwks_uri endpoint published in the metadata document for validating JWT and/or SAML tokens.
+The Authorization Client or Resource Servers requesting the metadata document should  use the JWK values retrieved from the jwks_uri endpoint published in the metadata document for validating JWT and/or SAML tokens.

-Resource Servers requesting the metadata document SHOULD use the "access_token_format" claim to determine the method of token validation and usage (e.g. interpret and validate access token as JWT structure).
+Resource Servers requesting the metadata document should  use the "access_token_format" claim to determine the method of token validation and usage (e.g. interpret and validate access token as JWT structure).

 ### 3.103.5 Security Considerations

 All security considerations as described in [RFC8414, Section 6.2] MUST be implemented.

 *Note:* The issuer claim value of the metadata document is not-necessarily the same as the issuer claim value associated with access-tokens.
 The issuer value in the metadata document refers to the source of the metadata document itself.
-This document MAY point to an token endpoint at a server other than the metadata document server.
-The issuer claim associated with the access token SHOULD refer to the server that implements the token endpoint.
+This document may point to an token endpoint at a server other than the metadata document server.
+The issuer claim associated with the access token should  refer to the server that implements the token endpoint.

 As the metadata document is intended to support the authorization processes, there is no need to provide client credentials towards the metadata endpoint.
 To prevent unnecessary disclosure of credentials, the Authorization Server Metadata Request MUST NOT include and credentials from the Authorization Client or Resource Server.